-SCD NEWS RELEASE: Guillermo Continues to Weaken; Continue to PreparePosted on Aug 2, 2015 in Latest News, Newsroom, Press Releases
+SCD NEWS RELEASE: Guillermo Continues to Weaken; Continue to PreparePosted on Aug 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Based on the Hurricane Guillermo coordination call today between Hawaii Emergency Management Agency (HI-EMA), National Weather Service, and federal, state, and local emergency management defense partners, HI-EMA offers the following preparedness advice to residents and visitors:

 - Continue your emergency preparedness activities.
 Download our preparedness brochure at https://www.scd.hawaii.gov/documents/SCD_PrepareBrochure.pdf for detailed recommendations and other resources.

 - Follow the Department of Education online at https://www.hawaiipublicschools.org for the latest information on possible school closures.
 Make sure you know the closure notification procedure if your children attend a private or charter school.